TotalWineLabs/code-push-server/api/ENVIRONMENT.md

 - `REDIS_HOST`: The IP address where the Redis server is hosted (e.g.: codepush.redis.cache.windows.net)
 - `REDIS_PORT`: The port which Redis is listening on (usually 6379 for HTTP and 6380 for HTTPS).
 Note that node_redis does not support HTTPS natively.
 - `REDIS_KEY` (If authentication is enabled for Redis): The key used to authenticate requests to the Redis cache.
+- `REDIS_TLS_DISABLED`: Set to 'true' to disable TLS for Redis connections.
+This is useful when connecting to a local Redis server.
+-
 ### Unit testing
 To perform the unit tests against Azure storage: